CeruleanOwl/CeruleanOwl.github.io/docs/enhancementthree.md

 ## Showcase

-The main enhancement is to change a Linux exclusively CLI based MongoDB and Jupyter Notebook project into a Windows based, up-to-date version, with new state of the art tools.
-The Mongo database was set up using MongoDB Compass, which is a GUI based platform to allow monitoring, managing, and setting up the data base.
+The main enhancement is to change a Linux-exclusively CLI-based MongoDB and Jupyter Notebook project into a Windows-based, up-to-date version, with new state-of-the-art tools.
+The Mongo database was set up using MongoDB Compass, which is a GUI-based platform that allows monitoring, managing, and setting up the database.

 MongoDB Compass Database/Collection GUI: